-Program graduates may obtain immediate employment with public or private agencies concerned with public safety, crime prevention, or the apprehension and rehabilitation of criminals.
-However, persons considering employment with public agencies should check to determine the necessity of successfully passing psychological and physical dexterity examinations as a prerequisite to such employment.
+A person considering employment with a public agency should check to determine the necessity of successfully passing psychological examinations, as well as meeting standards related to physical fitness and eyesight capabilities, as a prerequisite to such employment.
 The College assumes no responsibility for paying for such examinations.